philippeback/amber-kickstart/README.md

 This project is a starting point for a web frontend development with [Amber Smalltalk](http://amber-lang.net/).

 As of April 2014 (Amber version 0.12.4) it still needs an easy way to get started for newcomers.
+The project is meant as a companion to the [Amber documentation](http://docs.amber-lang.net/).

 This ReadMe file describes in nine steps how to get Amber running with this empty sample project.
 It works with a package called *MyPackage*.
 You may change this name as described below.